-For policy purposes, we will also look at a number of other dimensions of heterogeneity, including Below Poverty Line (BPL) status, household size and distance to the nearest bank.
-To better understand the implementation, we will also look at the age of the child at the start of transfers5 and whether the household was in Phase 1 or Phase 2.6 However, we do not plan to report these in the paper unless they meaningfully affect the interpretation of our results.
+For policy purposes, we will also look at a number of other dimensions of heterogeneity, including Below Poverty Line (BPL) status, sanitation in the area, household size and distance to the nearest bank.
+To better understand the implementation, we will also look at the age of the child at the start of transfers and whether the household was in Phase 1 or Phase 2.
+However, we do not plan to report these in the paper unless they meaningfully affect the interpretation of our results.